Wild camping Lake District: a guide

 You are going to want to get an OS map to help you plan and navigate when you are in the Lake District.
 There are 3 maps that cover the National Park depending on the area you are planning to head to:

-For wider reading on the Lake District and wild camping check out:
+For wider reading on the Lake District and wild camping, check out:

-For reliable weather forecasts check out the:
+For reliable weather forecasts, check out:

-If you are undecided then watching these videos about wild camping in the Lake District should sway you pretty quickly!
+If you are undecided, then watching these videos about wild camping in the Lake District should sway you pretty quickly!

 A few top tips

-• As is good practice with wild camping, you should always tell someone where you are heading and what time they should expect you back
+- As is good practice with wild camping, you should always tell someone where you are heading and what time they should expect you back.

-• Make sure you fully understand the Leave No Trace rules to protect the land you are camping on.
-For more details check out Wild Camping UK
+- Make sure you fully understand the Leave No Trace rules to protect the land you are camping on.
+For more details, check out Wild Camping UK

-• You should be monitoring the weather continuously throughout your adventure as it can change with little notice.
-Listen to any weather warnings
+- You should be monitoring the weather continuously throughout your adventure, as it can change with little notice.
+Listen to any weather warnings.

 Other relevant posts to help you get ready: